valeriosillari/zitronenstrasse/README_todo.md

 ## NICE TO HAVE

-### GOOGLE ANALYTIC : set analytics for Nuxt with ENV variable
+### GOOGLE ANALYTIC : set analytics for Nuxt with ENV variable ?

-### NEW RELIC : fix/set node agent for Nuxt